turingschool/try-turing/try-coding-general/ruby-intro/index.md

 **Explore**

 1. <a href="https://replit.com/@turingschool/ColdPowderblueMeasurements" target="blank">Read the code in this replit</a> and *guess* what it will do.
 It is also available below, if you prefer to preview it here.
-2. Run the program.
+2. Fork and Run the program.
 It's interactive!
 Be ready to type in your answers in the console area.

 <iframe frameborder="0" width="100%" height="600px" src="https://replit.com/@turingschool/Getting-User-Input?lite=true"></iframe>